ramoonmedeiro/Demographic-Data-Analyzer/README.md

 # Demographic-Data-Analyzer

+The full project can be seen here: https://www.freecodecamp.org/learn/data-analysis-with-python/data-analysis-with-python-projects/demographic-data-analyzer

 In this project, it was necessary to import a database (adult.data.csv) and answer the following questions:

 ## Questions: